Augmentation varieties and disk potentials I: Regularization

 Our perturbations of the almost complex structure are required to be small in the following sense.

 \begin{definition} Define a (discontinuous) function recording the number of interior edges meeting the surface component containing the given point:

-Suppose that $ [D] = k [\omega_Y] $ has degree $k$.
+Suppose that the Donaldson hypersurface has degree $k \in \Z_{> 0}$ in the sense that .
 A domain-dependent almost complex structure $J_\Gamma: \cS_\Gamma \to \J(X) $ is {\em stabilizing} if it takes values in the set for which there are no holomorphic spheres contained in the Donaldson divisor, that is,

 with notation from Proposition \ref{prop:je}. \end{definition}

 The set of perturbations satisfying the stabilizing condition contains a non-empty open subset of domain-dependent almost complex structures, by definition.